Jay2251929205/Jay-Final/README.md

 - self-introduction:
 My name is Jiayi Wang.
 I am a junior at Duke Kunshan University.
 I major in Applied mathematics with track in Economics and Environment.
 I am interested in Computational Science, Blochchain, Chemistry and Finance.
 - Final reflections
+First, we need to figure out what we want to predict and we want to use what to predict.
+The discussion on applying machine learning methods to solve social science problems can be divided into three parts.
+The first part is data description.
+We can use a variety of data visualization methods, including histograms and heatmaps, to communicate social science problems to the public in a more concise and clear way, which is also convenient for us to conduct further analysis and interpretation.
+The second part is the data prediction.
+We input historical data containing X variables and Y variables into the machine, and then use machine learning algorithms to learn the data, thus to predict the Y variables we want.
+Data prediction provides a good tool for us to solve prediction problems in social sciences by traversing a large amount of historical data and looking for internal laws.
+For example, we can use historical stock prices to predict future stock market movements and provide decision suggestions for investors, companies and governments.
+The third part is causal inference.
+We conduct causal inference when social scientists want to explore the reasons why one variable in a system may affect another.
+Based on massive data and algorithms, machine learning evaluates the causal effect of each predictor variable on the outcome, making it more convenient to determine the causality.

 ## References